Personal Insolvency UK: What Is Personal Insolvency?

 - Has failed to meet a statutory demand to act on the debt within three weeks of it issued (and has not applied for postponement via court)

-- Has not been able to resolve their debts following attempted execution of the debt via court
+- Has not been able to pay debts following attempted execution of the debt via court

 Recovering from personal insolvency